 Interest is the cost of borrowing money from a lender.
 When you make a purchase using your credit card, Capital One pays the merchant up front for you.
-Eventually, you pay Capital One back by paying your bill.
-When you pay your bill, you pay back the charge.
+Eventually, you pay Capital One back each time you pay your bill.

-When most people think of interest, they think of a rate – specifically an APR (annual percentage rate).
-That interest rate determines how much interest you get charged.
+When most people think of interest, they think of a rate—specifically, an annual percentage rate (APR).
+That rate determines how much interest you get charged.

 How is it calculated?